 Codes are collections of the laws of a jurisdiction, that are currently in force.
 Codes are organized by subject.
 The United States Code is the code of the laws of the United States.
 It is organized in 53 titles (for example, Title 42 is Public Health and Welfare), and abbreviated as U.S.C.

 The laws of the United States are codified in the United States Code (U.S.C.).
-The U.S. Code is printed every 6 years (the 2012 Code is the current one), with an annual supplement each year in between for updating.
+The U.S. Code is printed every 6 years (the 2018 edition will not be published in print until 2019-2020, so the most current main edition is the 2012), with an annual supplement each year in between for updating.
 Sources:

 What is an "annotated code"?
 "Annotated" indicates that the editors of the code have added case finding tools, explanatory material, and research resources to the text of the code, to assist the researcher.

 Using the U.S. Code: Finding tools in print and in Westlaw Edge (U.S.C.A.) and Lexis Advance (U.S.C.S.)

 1. General Title Index and Descriptive Word Index: find statutes by topic